 These are some ways how you can turn procrastination into a positive quality in work.

 Less Time = High Pressure = Higher Focus

 Honestly, this formula usually works for most people.

 Psychologically, the feeling of insufficient time to complete your work will create a sense of urgency in an individual to realize what's more vital.

 If you wait until the last minute to complete a task, you are forced to focus on the project at hand.

-A person tends to do extra work that’s not required to when they start early on a project.
-Based on personal experience, if I wait until the last minute to work on something, the stress of it automatically narrows my focus to what’s important, and I can quickly toss away the rest.
+A person tends to do extra work that's not required to when they start early on a project.
+Based on personal experience, if I wait until the last minute to work on something, the stress of it automatically narrows my focus on what's important, and I can quickly toss away the rest.
 In this sense, everything I worked on is essential to the final outcome, no effort is wasted, and I could even get it done within a shorter duration.